Literariness Journal Volume 1, Issue 2 — March 2026

 |

-| 50 | Negotiating Norms: Performative Sexuality, Precedential Influences and Power Politics in Select Malayalam Short Stories |
+| 50 | Negotiating Norms: Performative Sexuality, Precedential Influences, and Power Politics in Select Malayalam Short Stories |

 Sheniya Jose P |